Renogy 200W Portable Solar Panel

 Our Analysis, Comparisons & Test Results

-We tested every portable solar panel for camping on this list against the same five things that decide which one earns its place.
+We rated every portable solar panel for camping on this list against the same criteria, so the scores are directly comparable.

 Here is how the field compared on each.